knkrn5/Programming-Concepts/programming-langs/oops.md

   **1. Class Members (Static Members): -** _Static variables and methods are called the class members and not the instance member_

-  - Therefore: **Static methods can't use this/self because there's no instance to refer to!**
+  - Therefore: **Static methods can't use this/self because there's no instance to refer to**

   **2. Instance Members (Non-static members): -** _Non-Static variables and methods are called the Instance members_